Zynade/BetterBash/README.md

 1. `-v`: Verbose output.
 Print a message for each created directory
 2. `-p`: No error if existing. make parent directories as needed.
 ### Edge cases handled:
-1. invalid command usage: no directory argument passed
-2. directory already exists
-3. path refers to a file that already exists
+1. If the directory already exists, print an error message.
+2. If the directory is named `-`, invoking `mkdir -` does not lead to an error.
+3. If the directory is named '.' or '..', invoking `mkdir .` or `mkdir ..` does not lead to an error.
+4. If the directory is a regular file, print an error message.
+5. If there is no directory argument, print an error message.
-4. user tries to create nested directories without passing in the -p flag
+6. If the user tries to created nested directories without passing the -p flag, print an error message.
 ***
 # Pseudocode